-Created specifically for churches, The Church Safety & Security Guidebook is a step-by-step manual designed to improve your readiness to respond to crisis situations.
+Created specifically for churches, the Safe & Secure Church Kit is a step-by-step training system designed to improve your readiness to respond to crisis situations.

 When the church doors open, churches have to be prepared for who walks in.
 This webinar is perfect for any church, whether you are just forming a security team or looking for ways to improve existing safety policies.